-Live captioning allows people who are deaf or hard of hearing to access text captions that are created as event proceedings take place and are displayed on screen, in real time.
+Live captioning allows people who are deaf or hard of hearing to access captions that are created as event proceedings take place and are displayed on screen, in real time.
 This enables people to access content delivered by spoken words and sounds in text format.
 It is a great solution for situations where high translation accuracy of the spoken word is required, such as in scientifically technical presentations.

-ICC Sydney's Audio Visual team can assist you with coordinating your live captioning needs.
-Please speak to your Audio Visual project manager for more information on how you can incorporate live captioning at your next event.
+Please speak to your ICC Sydney Audio Visual project manager for more information on how you can incorporate live captioning at your next event.

-2.1.4 HEARING AUGMENTATION
+2.1.4 HEARING ASSISTANCE